biotope/biotope-boilerplate/README.md

 ## Development

-run the boilerplate with `yarn start`
+run the boilerplate with `npm start`

 ### 1. Our helpers